jacksonveroneze/ChiquinhoTec/README.md

 # Pharmacy

-API developed to be consulted in the pharmacy application.
+API developed to be consulted in the ChiquinhoTec - Gerenciador Contrataçãoo application.

 ## Getting Started
 Use these instructions to get the project up and running.